 Poems

-A world of burnt umber and so much more than lead white
+A world of burnt umber and

-If the sky looks ultramarine, and you
+If the sky looks too ultramarine,

-feel down, burn some sienna and
+burn some sienna and mix it in.

-mix it in.
 The gray will feel warm.
 Brush it up

-in the freezing rain (burn umber if you like
+in the freezing rain (and burn umber

 Splash in the puddles on your way,